okkur/reposeed/README.md

 ---

-Copyright 2017 - The RepoSeed authors
+Copyright 2017 - The Reposeed authors